rbuurma/rise-2019/Assignments/Rise_assignment_3.md

 For example, I might use the search box in the "Document Terms" window to search for the word "know."
 Note that typing in "know*" should pull up "know," "knows," "known," "knowing," and "knowledge."
 (Click the question mark icon in the search box to see a full list of supported search syntax.)
 Then I try to think of a word or words I want to graph against "know" - "feel" suggests itself to me, but I find no occurrences!
 I set this negative finding aside to investigate later, and move on to compare some more trends.

+#### Step 4a

+Spend some time playing with another one of the Voyant tools - make sure that you understand what data the tool is drawing from the text, how it is transforming it, and therefore what conclusions or interpretations you may or may not ber able to draw from it.
+You will need to use the documentation to do this.

 #### Step 5

 This portion of the assignment should help us think about the relationship between *Pamela*, various eighteenth-century responses to *Pamela*, and Richardson's other work.
 Download this [zip file](/Assignment_materials/Pamela_corpus.zip), which includes plain text versions of *Pamela*, *Shamela*, and a number of other texts. (*Clarissa* and *Sir Charles Grandison* were Richardson's two other major novels, published after *Pamela*. *Clarissa*, which resembles *Pamela* in a number of ways, deals with a young bourgeois woman who is imprisoned by Mr. Lovelace, a notorious rake, after fleeing her family. *Grandison* is a novel about a man meant to provide an example of male virtue. *Joseph Andrews* is a novel by Henry Fielding, author of *Shamela*, which features Shamela's brother Joseph and the Booby family.
 Eliza Haywood's *Anti-Pamela* is a parody of *Pamela* written around the same time as *Shamela*.)